 Some financial advisors recommend you invest in a Roth IRA if you expect to be in a higher tax bracket as you approach retirement.
 This move would protect your savings from an otherwise hefty tax burden, especially when you would need that money the most.

 However, eligibility to invest in a Roth IRA depends on income.
-So these aren’t really designed for affluent individuals.
+So these aren’t really best for affluent individuals.

 Roth IRA Contribution Rules